Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

-\item The structure in the three preceding points describes precisely a Grothendieck-Verdier category in $\Fin$.
-The symmetry part of~(P) and condition~(H) now amount precisely to a pivotal structure on this Grothendieck-Verdier category.
-In more detail, the fact that the symmetry isomorphisms of $\kappa$ square to the identity gives us \eqref{eqncohpivotal1}, and the commutativity of the diagram in~(H) gives us~\eqref{eqncyclictriangle}. \end{itemize} \end{proof}
+\item The structure in the three preceding points describes precisely a Grothendieck-Verdier category in $\Fin$ with normalized duality (which one can always assume without loss of generality by Remark~\ref{normalizedrem}).
+The symmetry part of~(P) and condition~(H1) now amount precisely to a pivotal structure on this Grothendieck-Verdier category.
+In more detail, the fact that the symmetry isomorphisms of $\kappa$ square to the identity gives us \eqref{eqncohpivotal1}, and the commutativity of the diagram in~(H1) gives us~\eqref{eqncyclictriangle}. \end{itemize} \end{proof}

 \begin{remark} The characterization of cyclic associative algebras in Theorem~\ref{thmstrucasalg} works in an \emph{arbitrary} symmetric monoidal bicategory.
 But the translation to pivotal Grothendieck-Verdier categories (Theorem~\ref{thmcyclas}) makes use of the specialization to the symmetric monoidal bicategory $\Fin$.
 For example, Theorem~\ref{thmcyclas} fails in $\Cat$ because for any cyclic associative algebra in $\Cat$ the underlying category has to be dualizable in $\Cat$.
 But by Remark~\ref{remcatdual} this actually implies that this category is equivalent to the one-point category.
-Clearly, this is not the case for all Grothendieck-Verdier structures in $\Cat$.
-Nonetheless, we may replace $\Fin$, of course, by any equivalent symmetric monoidal bicategory, for example the symmetric monoidal bicategory of finite compactly generated linear presentable categories, see \cite[Section~3]{bzbj}. \end{remark}
+Clearly, this is not the case for all Grothendieck-Verdier structures in $\Cat$. \end{remark}